gianfra097/SpiderEnemies/README.md

 # Spider-Enemies
 Catch a mole with Spiderman characters

-Spider Enemies is a pixel art game.
+Spider-Enemies is a pixel art game.
 You have 60 seconds to hit as many enemies as possible and increase your score.

 There are 6 enemies and 3 allies, each of them has its own rating.
 - Bonus enemies: +200 points